-A half-day training session for leaders is provided and led by a public health nutritionist.
+A two-hour training session for leaders is provided and led by a Registered Dietitian from the WECHU.

 The Leader's Manual provides a promotional poster to recruit students, a parent/guardian letter, and parental consent form.
 It also includes recipes, shopping lists, equipment lists, tips on healthy eating, how to conduct demos on topics such as safe handling of knives, and fun facts about foods being made.